Seven Men of Moidart: George Kelly

-The Rev. George Kelly (1688-1762) was an Irish nonjuring Protestant clergyman, born in County Roscommon.
+The Rev. George Kelly (1688–1762) was an Irish nonjuring Protestant clergyman, born in County Roscommon.
 He attended Trinity College Dublin.
 In 1722 he was involved in the pro-Stuart Atterbury Plot; he was arrested, forfeited his estates, and was imprisoned in the Tower of London at the King's pleasure, before later escaping.
 In 1736 a memoir of his experiences was published by Edmund Curll.
 He was said to be distrusted by James and to have had little understanding of the situation in England but was brought by Charles for his management of the rebels' propaganda efforts.
 He drafted the Manifesto issued by Charles early in the rebellion.
 Kelly, described by Charles's biographer McLynn as "one of the few truly evil men among the Jacobites", was sent back to France to report on the Jacobite victory at the Battle of Prestonpans and did not return to Scotland.
 To James's dismay he continued to serve as Charles's secretary.
 He was said to have died at Avignon in October 1762.

 Aeneas Macdonald

-Aeneas Macdonald (c.1715-1770) was a Scots-French banker, who had spent most of his adult life in Paris.
+Aeneas Macdonald (c.1715–1770) was a Scots-French banker, who had spent most of his adult life in Paris.
 He was the son of a Clanranald tacksman, Ranald MacDonald of Kinlochmoidart; his younger brother, Donald MacDonald of Kinlochmoidart, also played a prominent role in the rebellion as Charles's Aide-de-camp.

 Prior to the uprising, the Gaelic songs and poetry of Alasdair Mac Mhaighstir Alasdair, such as: Òran Nuadh — "A New Song", Òran nam Fineachan Gaidhealach — "The Song of the Highland Clans" and Òran do'n Phrionnsa — "A Song to the Prince," were, according to literary historian John MacKenzie, sent to Aeneas MacDonald, in Paris.
 Aeneas read the poems aloud to Prince Charles Edward Stuart in English translation and the poems played a major role in convincing the Prince to come to Scotland and to initiate the Jacobite Rising of 1745.

 MacDonald was responsible for arranging much of Charles's initial funding, though later presented himself as a reluctant participant in the expedition who only accompanied them in order to exert influence on his brother.

 Captured by the government after Culloden, he was initially sentenced to death but was instead exiled.
 He wrote a memoir of the rebellion which was among those reproduced by Robert Forbes.
 MacDonald returned to France; a commonly cited, though erroneous, tradition states that he was killed during the French Revolution, though he in fact died in 1770.

 Other conspirators

-Contrary to some relations of the folklore, it appears that a number of other people of lower social rank accompanied the conspirators.
+Contrary to some relations of the folklore, a number of other people of lower social rank accompanied the conspirators.
 Some accounts cite the presence of Duncan Buchanan, a clerk for Aeneas MacDonald who acted as a Jacobite agent and messenger, instead of O'Sullivan.